ella-yschoi/ella-yschoi/README.md

 <strong>I'm a `frontend developer` who loves to write 👩🏻‍💻</strong>

-I used to work directly with customers, but now I focus on building software products.
+I used to work directly with customers, but now I focus on building software products.<br/>
 I enjoy explaining complex ideas in a way that's easy and fun to understand.

 <br/>